Deb (Pihl) Torneden, KSU Alumna, 4x All-American, 8x Big 8 Champion, and 2025 inductee into the KS Sports Hall of Fame.

 TopSports.news

-Senior Layla Collins, who led Washburn Rural to the league championship and a Class 6A state tournament berth, was voted the Centennial League 2024 volleyball player of the year as city schools garnered six of first-team spots.
+Senior Layla Collins, who led Washburn Rural to the league championship and a Class 6A state tournament berth, was voted the Centennial League 2024 volleyball player of the year as city schools garnered six of eight first-team spots.

 LaylaCollins2024Centennial 1Washburn Rural senior Layla Collins was voted the Centennial League volleyball player of the year by league coaches.
 [Photo by Doug Walker/Special to TSN]